 Storage Containers: You may want to invest in a few storage containers to store your gluten-free flour, sugar, and other baking supplies.
 I recommend these storage containers from Oxo.

-Air-Fryer: An air-fryer circulates air around the food and is risky to share with those who use it for cooking gluten-containing foods, even if it’s cleaned well between uses.
+Air-Fryer: An air-fryer circulates air around the food and is risky to share with those who cook gluten-containing foods, even if it’s cleaned well between uses.
 Consider investing in a dedicated gluten-free air-fryer.
-Learn more in my article, Do Convection Ovens, Toasters, Microwaves, and/or Air-Fryers Pose a Gluten Cross Contact Risk?
+Learn more in my article, Do Convection Ovens, Toasters, Microwaves, and/or Air-Fryers Pose a Gluten Cross-Contact Risk?

 Step #6: Communicate